edwbaker/edwbaker.github.io/student-projects.md

 ### Using acoustics to monitor the behaviour of burrowing amphibians

-Using acoustics to monitor dirunal patterns in the behaviour of burrowng caecilians.
+Using acoustics and machine learning to monitor diurnal patterns in the behaviour of burrowng caecilians.

 ### Sampling soil invertebrates in the Nature Discovery Garden